zenfish/iTor/README.md

 I was internally lamenting how nothing works at all on a mac with networking and docker.
 But....

-This attempts to grab a Tor docker container - the nifty little one at:
+This attempts to grab a Tor docker container - the little one at:

     https://github.com/rdsubhas/docker-tor-privoxy-alpine